-Scrub-In is an OMA publication for Ontario medical students distributed to student members three times a year—spring, fall and winter.
+Scrub-In is an OMA publication for Ontario medical students distributed to student members.

 This award-winning publication provides a forum for any Ontario medical student to engage with their peers about personal and academic achievements, challenges and insights experienced throughout medical school.
 Tell us about your experiences on clerkship, advocacy and outreach efforts to improve patient care.
 Share tips on getting through medical school and study habits with your fellow students.
 Write about the techniques you use to reduce stress, manage finances, and anything in between!

 Who can submit an article?

 Scrub-In accepts article submissions from any Ontario medical student.
 You do not need to be a member of the OMA to have an article published in Scrub-In.